 - Continuing to develop oneself through the life-long learning (LLL) and continuing professional development (CPD) programmes.

-- Participating in the affairs of the Society and contributing to the growth and sharing of knowledge and expertise.
+- Participating in the affairs of the Institute and contributing to the growth and sharing of knowledge and expertise.

 - Helping to mentor and guide young people either entering, or already in the profession.

 There are no upcoming events at this time.

 IITPSA responds to government policies for digital development in SA The Institute of I[...]

 - Several flaws in SA’s draft data and cloud policy, say experts June 11, 2021Industry insiders highlight failings in the Draft National Policy on Data and Cloud, questioning government’s approach to co-owning locally-generated data.

 - FNB adds Snapplify to eBucks rewards programme June 11, 2021The bank’s customers can now purchase e-textbooks and e-learning material from edutech firm Snapplify, using eBucks.